sancelisso/sancelisso.github.io/_posts/2024-07-09-conducting-phishing-campaign-with-ohphish-platform.md

 ## Ohphish Vs Gophish

-Yeah i know you are used to using Gophish (even myslef before discovering Ohphish) but it requires more resources in real phishing engagement: I mean buying VPS and domain name.
+Yeah i know you are used to using Gophish (even myself before discovering Ohphish) but it requires more resources in real phishing engagement: I mean buying VPS and domain name.
 However, Ohphish makes life easier by saving you from buying all those stuffs.
 All you need is just whitelisting a specific IP address at your client's mail server side.
 Let's see clear about that in the following section.

 ## Setup Ohphish